HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 # UNet2D and UNet3D for PyTorch Lightning

 This directory provides a script and recipe to train the UNet2D and UNet3D models to achieve state of the art accuracy.
-It also contains scripts to run inference on the UNet2D and UNet3D models on Intel® Gaudi® AI Accelerator.
-These scripts are tested and maintained by Habana.
-For further information on performance, refer to [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+It also contains scripts to run inference on the UNet2D and UNet3D models on Intel® Gaudi® AI accelerator.
+These scripts are tested and maintained by Intel Gaudi.
+For further information on performance, refer to [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).

 For further information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources).